adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.domain()` method
 This is a method that can be used in order to set the `domain` section of an instance of `ConfigGen`.
 It can also be used to retrieve current value of `domain` section, if used without parameters.

+> NOTE: setting a value for `domain` is mandatory in order to later generate a configuration file.

-- PARAMETERS: "name" (optional)
+- PARAMETERS: `input` (optional)

-- PARAMETER "name": a string that contains the `domain` name to set
+- PARAMETER `input`: a string that contains the `domain` name to set

 - OUTPUT: in case no parameters are passed, it returns the current value of `domain`